 Defining the Ideal Customer

-Before we develop your ideal customer profile, let’s address the elephant in the room.
+Before exploring how to create an ideal customer profile, let’s address the elephant in the room.

 Do ideal customers even exist?

-Whether ideal customers exist depends on how we define them.
+The answer depends on how we define them.
 Many times, when we think of “ideal” customers, we imagine the perfect ones.
 While finding perfect customers is a nice thought, they’re rare, and there aren’t nearly enough of them to support a business.

 - needs and wants your product or service,

-Most prospects will not be upfront with you about everything in the first meeting.
-In their defense, they are assessing you and evaluating their options.
-They want to be sure they can trust you before revealing more.
+Most prospects will not be upfront with you about everything in the first meeting—or even the second.
+In their defense, they’re assessing you and evaluating other options.
+They want to have more confidence in you before revealing more.

 Creating Your Ideal Customer Profile

-The first step in developing your ideal customer begins with your business objectives.
-The reason for this is simple.
-There must be enough demand for your product or service to support your growth goals.
+Developing your ideal customer profile starts with your business objectives.
+The reason is simple.
+First, there must be enough demand for your product or service to support your growth goals.

-This is one area of targeting that many small businesses get wrong or skip altogether.
-Instead of working through this step, they jump to customer-centric data like demographics.
-But it’s important to get clear on a few other points first.
+Many small businesses get this first step wrong or skip it altogether.
+Instead, they jump to customer-centric data like demographics.
+But it’s essential to get clear on some other information first.

 Take a moment to check your growth and revenue goals.
-Then, analyze and answer these questions:
+Then, answer these questions:

 How Many Sales Do You Need to Make?

 Every business owner should know the answer to this question.
 It’s a simple calculation that determines what it will take to hit revenue goals.

 Who Needs Your Offer the Most?

-This helps you identify the people who would benefit most from your product or service.
-The demand for your offer will be higher among this group.
+This question helps you identify the people who would benefit most from your product or service.
+The demand for it will be higher with people in this group.

 Does the Person You Identified Above Want Your Help?

-Instead, focus on people who know they have the problem you can help them solve.
-These folks are already looking for a solution and will be much more receptive to your offer.
+Instead, focus on the audience that knows your product or service is a solution to their problem.
+These folks are already looking for an answer and will be much more receptive to your offer.

 Keep these discoveries in mind as we move through the next steps.